Border: Crossings and transition

 Even the most fortified borders reserve specific places to allow crossing.
 The many forms of borders have different ways of enabling and controlling passage.

 Movement and permeability

-Borders can have an significant impact on and function for movement.
+Borders can have a significant impact on and function for movement.
 It can enable and stop movement, across as well as along borders.

 The permeability of borders depends on its construction, availability of crossings, regulation and types or scope of activity.
 The permeability can vary, borders can be barriers for humans, but also for animal migration or types of pollution.

 Overlap and cooperation

 Borders facilitate or block hybrids like border overlap and cooperation beyond mere encounter and exchange.

 Cross-border regions

 Macro-regional integration initiatives, such as the European Union and NAFTA, have spurred the establishment of cross-border regions.
 These are initiatives driven by local or regional authorities, aimed at dealing with local border-transcending problems such as transport and environmental degradation.
 Many cross-border regions are also active in encouraging intercultural communication and dialogue as well as cross-border economic development strategies.
 In Europe, the European Union provides financial support to cross-border regions via its Interreg programme.
 The Council of Europe has issued the Outline Convention on Transfrontier Co-operation, providing a legal framework for cross-border co-operation even though it is in practice rarely used by Euroregions.